It may be socially frowned upon, but most of us spend one-third to half of our waking moments with our heads in the clouds.

 It strengthens your working memory

 It might seem like daydreaming would dull your ability to remember things, like, say, what your boss said at the morning meeting or where you put your car keys.
-But a new study suggests your straying thoughts aren’t actually memory killers.
+But research suggests your straying thoughts aren’t actually memory killers.
 In fact, mind drifting may enhance your working memory (the ability to retain and recall lots of information at once).
 Scientists from the University of Wisconsin and the Max Planck Institute for Human Cognitive and Brain Science found that participants who performed easy tasks that promoted daydreaming were more likely to remember information on a tough memorization task later, even when they were distracted.
 In other words, your wandering mind bolsters your storage-and-retrieval skills.